 It wasn’t surprising that the specialists of both companies chose the flat-four engine: they were under the influence of the BMW R12 – the best military motorcycle of the 30s.
 The engineers from Sarolea chose a different path and took as a basis the engine from the BMW model R5.
 Out of that comes the complex scheme of gas-distributing mechanism with two drive chains and camshafts per each cylinder located in the crankcase.
 That allowed to reduce the amount of reciprocally moving air mass.
 This structure had fitted perfectly with the high-speed overhead engine but was too complicated for the flat-head engine with only 4000 rpm.
 The engineers from Sarolea have made their choice in favor of the flat-head engine that is not picky about fuel quality and has good traction at idle, which is important for a military vehicle.
 The working volume of the engine had to be increased to 974 cc in order to supply the necessary power [20 hp] for such a heavy machine [545 kg!].
 This bike had a short-stroke engine (88х80 mm), which occupied less space, and an ignition magneto [unlike the FN model that had a battery ignition system].
 But the exhaust system looked exactly identical to the competitor’s: the exhaust pipe of the left cylinder was arched upward and connected to the exhaust pipe of the right cylinder turning into a single muffler located between the motorcycle and the sidecar.

 The transmission of the motorcycle was a true masterpiece.
-The three-speed gearbox with a reverse gear and a car-type coulisse shifter was connected to the engine.
+The three-speed gearbox with reverse gear and a car-type coulisse shifter was connected to the engine.
 The power to the rear wheel was transmitted via cardan shaft, a two-step demultiplicator was located at the rear axle.
 The sidecar wheel drive had a differential so it could be used on a hard surface and turned-off when no longer needed.

 The base of the chassis was a strong duplex frame.
-The front wheel was fixed in the parallelogram fork.
+The front-wheel was fixed in the parallelogram fork.
 The bike had a stiff rear suspension (the normal practice for the time) and Englebert Tractor tires.
 The sidecar frame was made of large-diameter steel pipes, the frontal side of the sidecar was facing upward so it could overcome any obstacle.
 There were three different types of bodywork: “Officier”, “Personnel” and an ordinary cargo box.
 For either of the variants the spare wheel had been included.

 When the results of the army contest had been collected, it turned out that… everyone’s a winner!
 Apparently, the desire to support domestic manufacturers and diversify the supply sources was stronger than ideas of unification and logistic concerns (however, the last point didn’t seem that important for a country where the distance between any given point and the factory-manufacturer does not exceed 200 km).
 The Sarolea company has received an order of 300 motorcycles of model 38 H.

 But the Ministry of Defence of Belgium didn’t stop there and in July of 1938 in Ardennes organized a big international competition of military motorcycles.
-Besides Belgian models, there were the French Gnome & Rhone, German BMW, and Italian Moto Guzzi.
+Besides Belgian models, there was the French Gnome & Rhone, German BMW, and Italian Moto Guzzi.
 On a 23 km mountain road that sometimes was going up at 45 degrees, the French lost to the Belgians 2.5 hours, and the Germans – 5.5 hours!
 There is no doubt that the next generation of German military bikes (BMW R75 and Zundapp KS750) was influenced by the Sarolea 38H.

 In 1939, the Sarolea company has manufactured ten solo motorcycles with 1L boxer engines – it was the 39H model.
 They were equipped with simplified transmissions (without demutiplicators) and four-speed gearboxes.